dirkroorda/laf-fabric/docs/texts/API-reference.rst

 .. caution::
     This functionality takes processing time when you load the API.
     It takes 10-15 seconds on a Macbook Air for the Hebrew Bible.
-    If you are in *workbench mode* you incur this overhead every time you start the task.
-    I really should change the program in such a way that the connectivity information is being kept between runs.

-    In the meanwhile, if you work in *notebook* mode, you do not suffer from this repeated overhead.
+    However, you do not have to suffer from this repeated overhead.
     Once you have called the *API()* function, the data stays in memory, and you can experiment without recomputing this information over and over again.